Gârda de Sus municipality, Alba county, southern Bihor Mountains (Apuseni Mountains).

 Follow N 75 (Dr. Petru Groza-Turda Rd.), at Gârda de Sus turn north on 750.
 After 700 m at first turnoff to the right park car.
 Walk side valley upstream for about 1 km.

 Adults RON 7.

 |Light:||Incandescent Electric Light System|

 |Dimension:||L=386 m, VR=26 m, A=890 m asl.
 Portal: H=22 m, W=10 m.|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The cave is pretty impressive.
-Even the way to the cave is impressive, as it is a 10 minutes walk up a typical karst valley with steep walls and some shelters.
-The biggest shelter is often used for parties by the locals, there are benches and desks, and often used fire places.
-Following the single line road the visitor find a place were a carbon rich water comes down from the left hillside.
-The water spring only a bit above the road and builds an impressive tufa terrace.
+Even the walk to the cave is impressive, as it is a 10 minutes hike along a typical karst valley with steep walls, strange rocks and some shelters.
+Following the single line road the visitor finds a place were a limestone rich water comes down from the left hillside.
+The water springs only a dozen meters above the road and builds a tufa terrace.

 |Poarta lui Ionele Gallery|